Johan-Lagrange/CrystalViewer/README.md

 # What is this?
 Crystal viewer is a program to generate models of crystals from a few parameters: Namely symmetry group, axial lengths and angles, and miller indices.
 For information on what those are, look futher ahead in this.
-It also has display option like color, transparency, opacity, and roughness.
+It also has display options like color, transparency, opacity, and roughness.

 # How do I use it?
 -Select symmetry group